-Little has changed in golf since the demographics of it s players and staff was first studied in 2003, said Dr. Michael Cooper, a member of the foundation’s Diversity Task Force.
+Little has changed in golf since the demographics of its players and staff were first studied in 2003, said Dr. Michael Cooper, a member of the foundation’s Diversity Task Force.
 “I haven’t seen a lot of what is supposed to be taking place, and I can’t vouch for golf becoming more inclusive and diverse than it is,’” Cooper said.
 “But I do have faith in Steve Mona.”

 “With regard to racial diversity, this is a work in progress,” said Cooper, who has played for 48 years.
 “And we have an awful long way to go.”

 Mona plans to create job opportunities for minorities with a range of diversity initiatives including:

 - A 10-week paid internship program with the PGA Tour.

 - Internships with The Golf Channel’s displayed on the careers website of its parent company, NBCUniversal.

 - A 12-week internship offered by Nike Golf that explores all of the company’s divisions.